yesnik/docker-compose-examples/docker-nginx-php-mariadb/README.md

 ## Software Requirements

-- Your OS must have [Docker CE](https://docs.docker.com/install/) to be installed.
+- Ensure that you have [Docker CE](https://docs.docker.com/install/) on your PC.

 ## Installation